Holiday Cottage, Helford, Cornwall

 Dog friendly holiday home by Frenchman's Creek and close to Helford village

-Sleeps 4 in 2 bedrooms (+ cot) Friday arrival Up to two well behaved dogs welcome
+Sleeps 4 in 2 bedrooms (+ cot) Friday arrival Up to two well behaved dogs welcome Short breaks available (October - March)

 The Retreat

-Kestle Cottage is one of two small terraced cottages that form one wing of a seventeenth century building.
-The second cottage is used by resident artists at Kestle Barton gallery and is not available as a holiday cottage.
-Kestle Barton Farmhouse forms the other wing of the building.
-This new renovation conserves the architectural heritage of the cottage, combined with thoroughly contemporary touches.
-You’ll find lovely design touches and hand-crafted features, both new and original, adding to the charm.
+Kestle Cottage is one of two small, terraced cottages that form one wing of a seventeenth century building.
+The second cottage is used by resident artists at Kestle Barton gallery, which is open throughout the main summer season.
+Kestle Barton Farmhouse forms the other wing of the building; there are three more holiday cottages that can be booked on the farmstead, making Kestle Barton a great base for larger family and friend groups.
+You’ll find homely design touches and hand-crafted features in this Helford holiday cottage, both new and original, adding to the charm.

 Inside Kestle Cottage